10 Animals That Could Attack Your Dog

 Make a First Aid Kit

 It’s a good idea to have a first aid kit specifically for your dog.
 This will help you to provide emergency treatment if a vet is not immediately available.
-Dog first aid kit includes basics, such as gauze pads, gauze rolls, tweezers, non-latex gloves, bandage, thermometer, and saline solution.
+Dog first aid kit includes basics, such as gauze pads, gauze rolls, tweezers, non-latex gloves, bandages, thermometers, and saline solution.
 These dog first-aid kit essentials also include your dog’s vet records as well as contact information for your vet.

 In case of an attack, you should get your dog to the vet as soon as possible.
 Remember, preventing your dog from being attacked by a wild animal in the first place is far better than having to seek medical treatment after an attack occurs.
 So, be vigilant and take precautions to keep your four-legged companion safe.